Professional lacrosse leagues PLL and MLL are merging - WHIZ News

 The PLL’s second season never got started.
 The tour-based league had to shift into overdrive to come up with a viable plan after the COVID-19 pandemic brought professional sports to a halt in March.

-In response, Major League Lacrosse opted to conduct a tournament prior to the PLL’s and also without fans at Navy-Marine Corps Memorial Stadium in Annapolis, Maryland, to crown its 20th champion.
-Games were broadcast on ESPN networks.
+In response, Major League Lacrosse opted to conduct a tournament of its own. also without fans, at Navy-Marine Corps Memorial Stadium in Annapolis, Maryland, to crown its 20th champion.
+Its games were broadcast on ESPN networks.

+Paul Rabil said viewership was up 22% for the summer tournament over the PLL’s inaugural 2019 season and viewership for the critical 18-year-old to 49-year-old demographic was up 37%.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports